 About the GME Consortium

 Advanced medical training is integral to the quality of patient care in the United States.
 Residents are doctors who have completed their medical education and are pursuing three to seven years of advanced medical training in a chosen specialty.
-Clinical fellows have already completed their degrees and residency; they are pursuing additional years of training in an advanced specialty.
+Clinical fellows have completed residency and are boards-eligible in their primary specialty training; they are pursuing additional years of training in an advanced subspecialty area of medicine.
 Both roles allow trainees to progressively assume greater responsibility working with patients while learning from faculty who are highly qualified in their specialties.